 As far as the buttermilk, well you could make buttermilk pancakes.
 But that’s kinda boring don’t you think?
 Why not try using your buttermilk to make something a little different!
 Try my creamed roast beef with Yorkshire pudding?
 Or my loaded potato soup.

-This recipe for butter and buttermilk was featured on Sew It Craft It Cook It!
+This recipe for butter and buttermilk was featured on Sew It Craft It Cook It and The Country Cook!

 - 4 cups heavy cream 32oz